sidsoc12/internet_from_scratch/writeups/check6.md

 I would like to thank/reward these classmates for their help:

-This checkpoint took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This checkpoint took me about 3 hours to do.
+I did attend the lab session.

 Program Structure and Design of the Router [Describe data structures and approach taken.
 Describe alternative designs considered